androidx/androidx/docs/onboarding.md

 [androidx-main](https://android.googlesource.com/platform/frameworks/support/+/androidx-main)
 branch of the Android Open Source Project.

-As of 2023/03/30, you will need about 42 GB for a fully-built checkout.
+As of 2024/10/10, you will need about XXX GB for a clean checkout or YYY GB for a fully-built checkout.

 ### Synchronize the branch {#source-checkout}